Ipstenu/genericond/readme.txt

 = Can I add it to menus? =

 Yes!
 If you use CSS classes, you can apply a class like this:  `genericon genericon-facebook` You may need to jigger about with css to make the layout perfect.

+If you want to put an icon AND text, you

+= When I exported and imported my content, the menu code didn't come with.
+What up? =

+There's an alternate way to add in menu code: `<i class="genericond genericon genericon-facebook"></i>`

+And apparently it doesn't export/import right.
+I don't know why.
+I'm working on it, and a way to put shortcodes in menus, but patches are welcome.

 = How do I change colors? =